gonfva/gonfva.github.io/content/en/blog/2023-09-23-x-3-as-non-linear.md

 The underlying hardware is different, but I would assume the results would be more deterministic.

-Is it because I'm using metal on my Mac?
+Is it because I'm using the [metal plugin](https://developer.apple.com/metal/tensorflow-plugin/) on my Mac?
+I don't know.

 ## Previous work